ska-telescope/ska-mid-integration/docs/src/operations_guide/five_point_scan_calibration.rst

    .. note::

-      The procedure is the same regardless of whether the configuration is full (central scan) or partial (offset scans).
+      The procedure is the same regardless of whether the configuration is full or partial (offset scans).
 The difference lies only in the pointing offsets provided.

    **Example offsets for partial configurations**